Chilt0n/ThePigGame/README.md

 ADDITIONS:

 1. A player looses their ENTIRE score when they rolls two 6 in a row.
 After that, it's the next player's turn.
-2. Added another dice to the game, so that there are two dices now.
+2. Added another die to the game, so that there are two dice now.
 The player looses thier current score when one of them is a 1.